jvdwrf/oneshot-broadcast/README.md

     // Or, if we're sure that it's ready: assert_eq!(receiver.get().unwrap().unwrap(), &10);

-    // As an extra feature, we can erase the receiver_type by
+    // As an extra feature, we can erase the receiver-type by
     // turning it into a listener:
     let listener /* : Listener */ = receiver.into_listener();
     assert_eq!(listener.await, Ok(()));